Exploring wind direction and SO2 concentration by circular-linear density estimation

 \section{Background}

 The main goal of this work is to describe the relation between wind direction and SO$_2$ concentration in a monitoring station close to a power plant at two different time moments, before and after precautionary measurements to reduce SO$_2$ emissions were applied.
-Bearing in mind the different nature of the variables and noticing that measurements from wind direction are angles, some background on circular and circular--linear random variables is introduced.
+Bearing in mind the different nature of the variables and noticing that measurements from wind direction are angles, some background on circular and circular-linear random variables is introduced.
 This methodology will be needed in order to describe the wind direction itself and the joint relation between the two variables.
-For that purpose, the \cite{Johnson1978} family of circular--linear distributions will be introduced.
+For that purpose, the \cite{Johnson1978} family (J\&W in what follows) of circular-linear distributions will be introduced.
 A general procedure, based on the copula representation of a density, allows for a more flexible estimation framework.
-The goal of this copula representation is twofold: firstly, the classical Johnson and Wehrly family can be written in such a way, just involving univariate (circular and linear) densities; secondly, with the copula representation, flexible circular--linear relations beyond this specific model are also possible.
+The goal of this copula representation is twofold: firstly, the classical J\&W family can be written in such a way, just involving univariate (circular and linear) densities; secondly, with the copula representation, flexible circular-linear relations beyond this specific model are also possible.